-The NHS has to work differently in order to provide good
+The NHS has to work differently in order to provide good quality services for all within the current funding limits.

-financial information, sometimes I got it right first time but for others I had
+It was difficult finding out who to approach for the financial information, sometimes I got it right first time but for others I had to go through several organisations before getting to the right person.

 Vanguard